 We file annual, quarterly and special reports, proxy statements and other information with the Securities and Exchange Commission, or "SEC."
 You may read and copy any document we file at the SEC's public reference rooms in Washington, D.C., New York, New York and Chicago, Illinois.
 Please call the SEC at 1-800-SEC-0330 for further information on the public reference rooms.
-Our SEC filings are also available to the public from the SEC's web site at www.sec.gov.
-We also maintain a web site at www.regencycenters.com.
+Our SEC filings are also available to the public from the SEC's web site at www.regencycenters.com.
 Information on our website is not incorporated by reference in this prospectus.